Naming and Tagging Conventions

 Rules:

-• Use camelCase for technical consistency, especially in integrations and personalization: first word lowercase, subsequent words capitalized.
+• Use camelCase: first word lowercase, subsequent words capitalized.
 Avoid spaces, underscores, and special characters where possible.

 • Name the field after the data it holds, not where it came from or how it will be used.